Start a Jr.FLL Team

-In our 2012-13 Challenge, "Super Seniors," teams tackle improving the quality of life of seniors by learning about the obstacles some people face as they get older.
-Teams will learn about simple machines as they build a model made of LEGO® elements with a motorized moving part, and will create a team Show-Me Poster to represent their Super Seniors findings.
+In our 2013-14 Challenge, "Disaster Blaster," teams will learn about natural disasters and how they affect our world.
+Teams will learn about simple machines as they build a model made of LEGO® elements with a motorized moving part, and will create a team Show-Me Poster to represent their findings.
 Registration for the season opens on August 1 and you can run the program at your own pace.

 The best way to get involved is to form a new Jr.FLL team.
 Existing Jr.FLL teams rarely seek or accept new team members from outside simply because they often find eager new members within their own organizations.
 Please note: FIRST and their representatives do not create the teams, or place children onto teams.

 Your best starting point is the FIRST website's page on Starting a Team.
 You should also review this Important Registration Information before you sign up.
 For many teams, this has all the information they need.
 Here are some suggestions to get going: